tjhickey724/MSET/README.md

 ```
 We use this in the MSET code to simultaneously store the current list of objects, the list of objects and deleted objects, and a list of objects, deleted objects, and marker elements, and to quickly index elements in these lists.

+# class BSTwi
+### -- Binary Search trees with weight-based indexing

+This class extends DLLwi and allows one to maintain a sorted list of elements which one can access the kth element in time O(log(N)) and one can find the index of an element in O(log(N)) steps.
+This allows one to use weighted elements.